Tailor-made Cape Verde holidays

 Coupled with a year round perfect climate the Cape Verde islands are a truly tranquil hideaway.
 What’s more, they are only a short flight away with no jet lag and no need for vaccinations.

-At Captivating Travel we focus on creating exceptionally high-level, tailor-made holidays in Cape Verde.
+At Captivating Travel we focus on creating exceptionally high-level, tailor-made Cape Verde holidays.
 As one of the first companies to offer holidays to the Cape Verde Islands we think we’re perfectly placed to provide you with the very best on offer.
 We have a wide variety of accommodation in Cape Verde to choose from – everything from luxury hotels to self catering apartments.
 See examples of the accommodation on offer in Cape Verde using the buttons to the right.
 If what you’re after is not listed though please speak with the Captivating Travel team.

 Our focus is on our two favourite Cape Verde Islands